 Head of Law

-Alejandra joined REDRESS on 1 November 2018 as Head of Law.
-She is a recognized expert in international human rights law, and a leading practitioner of strategic human rights litigation.
-Prior to joining REDRESS, Alejandra was the Legal Director of the Center for Justice and International Law (CEJIL), where she oversaw their strategic litigation of human rights cases before the Inter-American Commission and Court of Human Rights.
+Alejandra joined REDRESS in 2018 as Head of Law.
+She is a recognised expert in international human rights law, and a leading practitioner of strategic human rights litigation.
+Prior to joining REDRESS, Alejandra was the Legal Director at the Center for Justice and International Law (CEJIL), where she oversaw their strategic litigation of human rights cases before the Inter-American Commission and Court of Human Rights.
 In her 10 years at CEJIL she litigated ground-breaking cases, including the torture of journalists (Herzog v.
 Brazil), international responsibility for torture against non-state actors (Linda Loayza v.
 Venezuela), sexual and gender-based violence as torture (Gladys Espinosa v.
 Peru, Women of Atenco v.
 Mexico), and summary executions and forced disappearance (Palacio de Justicia v.
 Colombia).

 Professor Michael Bazyler, Chair

 The Honourable Louise Arbour CC, GOQ

 Dame Rosalyn Higgins DBE KC